Liuguozhu/monitor/README.en_US.md

 After the package is complete, a `monitor.tar.gz` file will be generated in the target directory under the project root directory, extract it and run `sh start.sh` to start the service.

-## Test

-Project test cases have not been written yet!

 ## Feedback

 - [issues](https://github.com/Liuguozhu/monitor/issues)